l-mccarthy/IntroToIM/finalProject/journal.md

 The sketch used to authorize serial communication and verifying the readings of potentiometers: https://editor.p5js.org/l-mccarthy/sketches/_G13x4umP.

 Once we had the serial communication we needed to upload the samples to p5 so Daniel opened up a DAW (Digital Audio Workstation), chose a plugin with a sound we liked and exported a sound file in mp3 for each note in a total of four octaves.
 We created a folder called samples in p5 and uploaded them there.
+The samples would then be added to the `soundsList` array so the samples can be called upon.
 However, we had to add each sound file individually to the preload function which would be very tedious so instead a `for` loop was made to print what needed to be written, along with a variable that would change the sample number:

 ```
  samples = loadSound("Samples/00.mp3");